Markov Decision Processes with Dynamic Transition Probabilities: An Analysis of Shooting Strategies in Basketball: Simulating plays

-Our simulator also requires initial states and starting shot clock times for the plays we want to simulate.
-For these inputs we use the observed starting states and corresponding times on the shot clock for each team's collection of plays in the 2015-2016 regular season.
+The algorithm requires seven inputs: $s_0$, $\boldsymbol \theta$, $\boldsymbol \lambda$, $\boldsymbol \mu$, $\boldsymbol \xi$, $c_{0}$, and $L(\cdot)$.
+The first piece, $s_0$, denotes the starting state of a play.
+For these we use the observed starting states for each team's collection of plays in the 2015-2016 NBA regular season.
 Note that we do not treat the number of plays in a season nor the states in which plays begin as random.
 Consequently, we do not analyze rebounding; the number of plays is fixed beforehand and once a turnover happens or a shot is taken, the play ends.